BlogTown Spotlight

-The barrier beach is world-class, the schools are exceptional, and the prices have climbed accordingly.
+The barrier beach is world-class, the schools are exceptional, and prices have held strong heading into 2026.
 Here's the unfiltered truth about buying in Duxbury.

 Duxbury Beach is one of those places that's hard to describe without sounding like a travel brochure.
-It's a 4-mile barrier beach on the outer edge of Duxbury Bay — pristine sand, rolling dunes, cold Atlantic water, and on a clear day, views all the way to the Cape Cod Canal.
-Duxbury residents get sticker beach permits.
+A 4-mile barrier beach on the outer edge of Duxbury Bay — pristine sand, rolling dunes, cold Atlantic water, and on a clear day, views all the way to the Cape Cod Canal.
+Duxbury residents get resident beach stickers.
 That's the dream.

 What Makes Duxbury Special